Devolver Digital

 Devolver Digital, Inc. is an American video game publisher based in Austin, Texas, specializing in the publishing of indie games.
 The company was founded in June 2009 by Nigel Lowrie, Harry Miller, Graeme Struthers, Rick Stults, and Mike Wilson, five executives who had been involved with Gathering of Developers and Gamecock Media Group, which published games on developer-friendly terms, but due to the high cost associated with releasing retail games saw themselves acquired and dissolved by larger companies.
-To avoid this, Devolver Digital instead turned to digital distribution channels.
+To avoid this, Devolver Digital instead turned to digital distribution platforms.

 Devolver Digital started by publishing high-definition remakes of games in the Serious Sam series.
-After success with these remakes and spin-off games based on the series, Devolver Digital began publishing games from other, smaller independent studios, one of the first being their breakout title, Hotline Miami.
+After success with these remakes and spin-off games based on the series, Devolver Digital began publishing games from other, smaller independent studios, one of the first being its breakout title, Hotline Miami.
 The company also operated Devolver Digital Films for film distribution, and majority-owns publisher Good Shepherd Entertainment.
-As of January 2020, Devolver Digital employs 20 people.
+As of December 2024, Devolver Digital employs 276 people.
 The company went public on the Alternative Investment Market in November 2021.
 The company is primarily owned by Miller, Struthers and Lowrie themselves, with minority stakes by NetEase, Sony Interactive Entertainment and Kwalee.